With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 - Car washing – $100 per year

-Before you hire someone for help, check out some tutorials on YouTube or Google it first.
-You might find easy-to-follow tutorials that will walk you through fixing things by yourself, saving you more money!
+Before you hire someone for help, check out some tutorials on YouTube or Google the task first.
+You might find easy-to-follow tutorials that will walk you through fixing things yourself, saving you more money!

 Buying used often makes more sense than buying new, especially when you’re looking to stretch every dollar.

-Lots of places sell used items, from consignment shops, yard sales, second-hand stores, and more.
-You’ll even see them online like on Craigslist and Facebook Marketplace.
-You’ll also find a variety of second-hand products sold at discounted prices, from clothes, books, gym equipment to many others in between.
+Lots of places sell used items, from consignment shops and second-hand stores to, yard sales and estate sales.
+You’ll even see used items online at places like Craigslist and Facebook Marketplace.
+You’ll also find a variety of second-hand products sold at discounted prices, including clothes, books, gym equipment, and just about anything else you can think of!
 If you look at these places first, you’ll potentially save more money.

 You can find great quality used items at: